ABERCONWY BOROUGH COUNCIL ~

 west glamorgan cc arms

-The white background with three red chevronels are the traditional arms of the old princes of Gwyr.
-The green pine cones conjoined with black drops refer specifically to the reafforestation projects of the County and symbolise oil with reference to the oil refining and attendant industries.
-The combination of these two particular and most convenient allusions and shapes provides an allusion to the union of countryside with urban areas.
-The black diamond represents the coal industry.
+The white shield with three red chevronels is based on the traditional arms of the old Princes of Gwyr.
+The green pine cones refer specifically to the reafforestation projects of the County.
+The goutte is a liquid drop and is coloured black to symbolise oil with reference to the oil refining and attendant industries.
+By the combination of these two particular and most convenient allusions and shapes we have a third allusion by way of the union of countryside with urban areas.
+The third device, a black diamond, represents the coal industry.

-The crest combines the Welsh dragon and a Tudor rose, with white and green wreath and mantling comprising the national colours of Wales.
-The four golden annulets embattled on the outer edge, like cog-wheels, refer to the four Districts which make up the County and the industries of each.
+The wreath and mantling comprises the national colours of Wales — green and white.
+The crest itself consists of a demi-Welsh dragon holding between its fore paws a Tudor rose.
+The four gold annulets embattled on the outer edge refer to the four Districts which make up the County and the annulets refer to the industries of each.

 WREXHAM MEALOR BOROUGH COUNCIL (CLWYD)